ivkei/llm-cli/README.md

   * API_URL is `http://localhost:8080`
   * Model name is model file name without .gguf

+# Deletion
+1. Delete the directory with llm-cli
+2. Delete the alias, if created.
+Just erase it from .bashrc, or .zshrc, or from $PROFILE.

 # Dependencies
 ## To install all
 ```sh